camila-dangelo-tempesta/r_language/README.md

 ## 2. Laboratories

 - [x] **Lab 01:** Loading methods, offered by RStudio, of large sets of data with memory management to increase performance in the analysis process.
+    - Study of the increase in temperatures over the years in 3 Brazilian cities: Recife, Curitiba and Palmas.

 - [x] **Lab 02:** Analytics Web App for Big Data
-  - How Does PIB and Social Inequality Influence Netflix's Growth?
+    - How PIB and Social Inequality Influence Netflix's Growth

 ***